 NOTES & TIPS

-• Chop and incorporate avocado just before serving.
+• Chop and incorporate avocado just before serving to keep it from turning brown.

 • If you want a little more heat, toss a little bit of the chopped jalapeno pepper membrane and seeds into the mix.